phalcon-orphanage/docs/en/tutorial-basic.md

 ![](/assets/images/content/tutorial-basic-6.png)

 ## Conclusion
-As you can see, it is very easy to start building an application using Phalcon.
+As you can see, it is easy to start building an application using Phalcon.
 Because Phalcon is an extension loaded in memory, the footprint of your project will be minimal, while at the same time you will enjoy a nice performance boost.

 If you are ready to learn more check out the [Vökuró Tutorial](tutorial-vokuro) next.